Diego-Mancino/Cybersecurity-Writeups/PortSwigger/IDOR/README.md

 ## 🎯 Result

 Sensitive information from another user's chat transcript was successfully accessed, including login credentials.
+The application does not verify whether the requested file belongs to the authenticated user.

 This demostrates a lack of proper access control, allowing unauthorized users to retrive data that does not belong to them.